 The four distinct story lines in this film are all male-centered.
-Watch how the lives and exploits of Curt (Richard Dreyfuss), Steve (Ron Howard), John (Paul LeMat), and Toad (Charles Martin Smith) all coincide to advance the plot and outcome.
+The stories intertwine the lives and exploits of Curt (Richard Dreyfuss), Steve (Ron Howard), John (Paul LeMat), and Toad (Charles Martin Smith) and coincide to advance the plot and outcome.

-After American Graffiti, all the actors continued to work in the film industry and each has led an interesting life.
-Paul LeMat, hot-rod, smooth-talking John in the movie, was a boxer, honored with service medals in Vietnam.
+Following the production of American Graffiti, all the actors continued to work in the film industry and each has led an interesting life.
+Paul LeMat, hot-rod, smooth-talking John in the movie, honored with service medals in Vietnam, became a boxer.
 He was married with three children, then divorced.
 As of 2008, his former wife, Suzanne dePasse, is the only African-American woman nominated for a screenplay Oscar.

 Ron Howard (Steve, in love with Laurie — Cindy Williams) starred in “The Andy Griffith Show,” “Happy Days,” and others.
-He is now a director and the father of Bryce Dallas Howard, who played the role of bitchy “Hilley” in The Help.
+He is now a film director and father of Bryce Dallas Howard, who played the role of bitchy “Hilley” in the movie The Help (Taylor, 2011).